(Lack of) Test Discovery in C

 and you’d compile it with gcc -Wall -Werror ....
 It’s simple, it’s only a small change to how tests are written, but you need to remember to add static to each new test function.

 If, for whatever reason, you want not to be warned about a static function, mark it as inline in addition to static.
+Header-only libraries may declare their functions as inline static to allow them to be included in different translation units, but also to not generate mentioned errors when not used.

 Solution 2